zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 ## Abstract and learning objectives

-In this whiteboard design session, you work with a group to design a solution for modernizing legacy on-premises applications and infrastructure by leveraging cloud services.
-As part of the modernization effort, application enhancements are added using a mix of web and mobile services, all secured using Azure Active Directory.
+In this whiteboard design session, you work with a group to analyze and design a solution for moving legacy on-premises applications and infrastructure to cloud services.
+As part of the modernization effort, you will discuss modern concepts such as Serverless.

-At the end of this whiteboard design session, your ability to design a modernization plan for organizations looking to move services from on-premises to the cloud will be improved.
+At the end of this workshop, your ability to design and implement a modernization plan for organizations looking to move services from on-premises to the cloud will be improved.

 ## Step 1: Review the customer case study